-Python Certifications: Are The Worth It?
-(15 Hiring Managers Weigh In)
+Python Certifications: Are They Worth It?
+(Experts Weigh In)

 “What’s the best Python certification?”

-This article answers three very important questions about Python certifications:
+This article covers three main questions about Python certifications:

 - What do employers actually think about them?

-- Do they do a good job at demonstrating skills?
+- Do they do a good job at showing your skills?

 What Employers Think of Certifications

-When we asked them what they wanted to see from applicants, not one mentioned certifications as a top requirement.
+When we asked hiring managers what they want to see from job applicants, none of them listed certifications as a top priority.
+Not even one.

-With projects, employers don’t have to trust or assess a third-party certificate-issuing organization; the code is right there on your GitHub or portfolio website.
+With a project portfolio, employers don’t have to trust a third-party certificate-issuing organization.
+Instead, the code is right there on your GitHub or portfolio website.

 Need to Build a Project Portfolio?
 Start here...

-Here are a list of our guided projects that you can immediately add to your portfolio upon completion:
+Here are some guided projects you can finish and add to your portfolio right away:

-- Prison Break — Have some fun, and analyze a dataset of helicopter prison escapes using Python and Jupyter Notebook.
+- Prison Break — Explore real data about helicopter prison escapes using Python and Jupyter Notebook.

-- Exploring Hacker News Posts — Work with a dataset of submissions to Hacker News, a popular technology site.
+- Exploring Hacker News Posts — Look at a dataset of posts from Hacker News, a popular tech site, and find interesting trends.

-- Exploring eBay Car Sales Data — Use Python to work with a scraped dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.
+- Exploring eBay Car Sales Data — Use Python to explore data from used car listings on a German eBay site.

 Dataquest